Balance of state

 Income support payments from government to persons under social security and related government programs.
 Included are pensions and allowances received by aged, disabled, unemployed and sick persons, families and children, veterans or their survivors, and study allowances for students.
 All overseas pensions and benefits are included here, although some may not be paid by overseas governments.
 The one-off payment to seniors paid in 2000-01, the one-off payment to families in 2003-04 and the one-off payments to carers paid in 2003-04, 2004-05 and 2005-06 are included.
 Family tax benefit is also regarded as income.
 However, prior to 2005-06, family tax benefit paid through the tax system or as a lump sum by Centrelink was only included in disposable income, and not gross income.

 Regular cash receipts (including salary sacrificed income) before income tax or the Medicare levy are deducted.

 A person living alone or a group of related or unrelated people who usually live in the same private dwelling.

-Housing costs for the purpose of calculating net imputed rent for owner-occupiers in this study comprise:
+Housing costs for the purpose of this publication comprise:

 - rates payments (general and water)